input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 ## Open source, developer tools, decentralized protocols, enterprise apps

-*   [AdaDAO](https://www.theadao.io/): open source tools to support DAO infrastructure and promote decentralization.
+*   [ADAO](https://www.theadao.io/): open source tools to support DAO infrastructure and promote decentralization.

-*   [Benjamin's Group](http://discord.gg/benjaminsgroup): building tools for the future of Cardano.

 *   [Boros](https://txpipe.io/): a backend tool that consumes a stream of Cardano transactions from different pluggable sources and takes care of submitting them on-chain in an orderly and resilient fashion.